 Books: one of the things I am most passionate about in this whole

-world is books, but I don't pick favorites.
+world is books, but I don't pick favorites easily.
+But I love

 these books were in some way related to UFOs or Buddhism.
 Then for

-and almost nothing from my high school curriculum.
+and almost nothing of my high school curriculum.
 Recently I have

 within my chosen fields.